GP Referrals

 You can track your referral by:

-Once the referral has been made, the practice does not have any control over waiting times and when you will be contacted with an appointment.
-Once seen, we also are unable to advise how long it will be, before your results will be available at the practice.
+After the referral has been made, the practice does not have any control over waiting times and when you will be contacted with an appointment.
+Once seen by the hospital, we are unable to advise how long it will be before your results will be available at the practice.
+To note, if you change your mind about the hospital you have been referred through to, a new referral will need to be made, and you will have to start the process again.
+This will inevitably delay cause delays.

 Referrals for further specialist care